l-arnold/tkl-nomadic-odoo/README.rst

-Odoo - Open Source ERP & CRM (formerly OpenERP)
+Odoo - Open Source ERP & CRM
 =============================

-The main Odoo Apps include an Open Source CRM, Website Builder, eCommerce, Project Management, Billing & Accounting, Point of Sale, Human Resources, Marketing, Manufacturing, Purchase Management
+Odoo formerly known as OpenERP includes an Open Source CRM, Website Builder, eCommerce, Project Management, Billing & Accounting, Point of Sale, Human Resources, Marketing, Manufacturing, Purchase Management.

 Odoo Apps can be used as stand-alone applications, but they also integrate seamlessly so you get a full-featured Open Source ERP